Last updated on 1-Nov 2017

 Gang-gang Cockatoos are endemic to south-eastern Australia.
-They are widespread in eastern New South Wales from the central slopes and tablelands to the south coast, down through Victoria’s north-eastern regions to Seymour, with some records in east Melbourne, Mornington Peninsula, and south-western Gippsland.
-A disjunct (cut off) population is found in the western half of Victoria from the Otway region to the South Australian border.
+They are widespread in eastern New South Wales from the central slopes and tablelands to the south coast, extending into the eastern half of Victoria and as far west as Melbourne.
 Formerly found on King Island until the mid-1960s but now considered extinct on the island.
 The Gang-gang cockatoo has also been introduced to Kangaroo Island in South Australia.

 Forest, Woodland, Urban

 During summer, the Gang-gang Cockatoo is found in tall mountain forests and woodlands, with dense shrubby understoreys.
 In winter, Gang-gangs will move to lower altitudes into drier, more open forests and woodlands.